Rating is the process responsible to attach costs to events.

 The following BalanceTypes are supported:

-Matching all types of events after specific ones, represents generic units (ie: for each x *voice minutes, y *sms units, z *data units will have )
+Matching all types of events after specific ones, representing generic units (i.e., for each x *voice minutes, y *sms units, and z *data units will have their respective usage)

-- Matching all types of events after specific ones, represents monetary units (can be interpreted as virtual currency).
+Matching all types of events after specific ones, representing monetary units (can be interpreted as virtual currency).